Evaon Wong-Kim, MSW, MPH, LCSW, Ph.D.

-Located in the second largest city in the U.S., Cal State LA’s undergraduate social work program focuses on educating urban generalist social workers.
-The urban generalist is a practitioner who engages in a strengths-based social work practice with individuals, families, groups, organizations and communities.
-The practitioner understands the urban and inner-city context and the social issues that impact individuals, families, groups and communities: poverty, multiculturalism, and reliance of family and community based resources.
-This practitioner is able to work at multiple system levels and is skilled at cross-cultural practice.
-The goals, objectives and curriculum emphasize themes of diversity, justice, community-based services and cross-cultural competence.
-The urban generalist is committed to promoting access to the resources and opportunities necessary to serve poor, vulnerable, under-served, and oppressed populations in order to further their well-being and promote social justice.
-This is one of the fastest growing majors at Cal State LA.
+As Cal State LA's slogan, “We are LA.”
+We are located in the second-largest city in the U.S. Cal State LA’s social work program focuses on educating urban generalist social workers.
+The urban generalist is a practitioner who engages in a strengths-based social work practice with individuals, families, groups, organizations, and communities.
+The practitioner understands the urban and inner-city context and the social issues that impact individuals, families, groups, and communities.
+We train social workers to advocate for social justice, serve those who are facing poverty, who understand the meaning of multiculturalism, and the importance of reliance on family and community-based resources.
+This practitioner can work at multiple system levels and is skilled at cross-cultural practice.
+The goals, objectives, and curriculum emphasize themes of advocacy, social justice, diversity, community-based services, and cultural humility.
+The urban generalist is committed to promoting access to the resources and opportunities necessary to serve poor, vulnerable, under-served, and oppressed populations to further their well-being and promote social justice.
+This is one of the fastest-growing majors at Cal State LA.

-I hope this brief introduction has sparked your interest in the Cal State LA School of Social Work and that we will see you at one of our future recruitment / orientations.
+I hope this brief introduction has sparked your interest in joining the Cal State LA School of Social Work.
 Come grow with us.